rmrector/script.artwork.beef/README.md

   An identifier like this will always be required, but should support other services in the future.
 - It cannot set artwork for "all seasons" with JSON-RPC. [related trac ticket](http://trac.kodi.tv/ticket/16139)

-### Transition from Artwork Downloader

-Artwork Beef is an alternative to Artwork Downloader, and using its automatic process along with Artwork Downloader's full library process isn't a very good idea.

-* If you have artwork as files next to your media, some filenames will need changed.
-  `logo` to `clearlogo`, `disc` to `discart` (for movies), and `character` to `characterart`
-* extrafanart is not supported, they are instead integrated into the library by URL like other artwork, or if you use artwork files, move them to `fanart1`, `fanart2`, and so on.
-* extrathumbs are like extrafanart (as `thumb1`/`thumb2`/etc), but Artwork Beef doesn't add them from external sources, while AD resizes backdrops/fanart from TMDB.
-* It won't actually download new artwork to your media files like AD can, preferring just Kodi's cache.
-* *__More?__*

 ### Thoughts

 - It doesn't download any artwork, and likely never will; it just grabs the URLs, then Kodi downloads them as part of its regular caching process.
 - Extrathumbs aren't added from external sources.
-I don't want to use AD's method, and generating the thumbs are outside the scope of this add-on.
+I don't want to resize backdrops/fanart from TMDB like Artwork Downloader (I much prefer to use those for multiple fanart), and generating the thumbs are outside the scope of this add-on.
 An external art/nfo manager could generate them.
   Plugins can also set these to the ListItem, if their source provides more than one thumbnail.
 - It would be nice to have a Kodi built-in way for skins to feed multiple art to a `multiimage`,